CHICAGO – CHICAGO (AP) — For each boy, the new school offered an escape and a chance at a life that seemed beyond reach.

-Krishaun started sophomore year on probation (he had janitorial duties after school).
-He was failing some classes and straddling two worlds: As an Urban Prep student, he'd hop a bus and elevated train for an hour commute.
-As the kid clinging to street life, he'd furtively tuck a white T-shirt into his book bag — part of the uniform of the gangbangers — so he could hang out with them.
+Krishaun started sophomore year on probation.
+He was failing some classes and straddling two worlds: A student at Urban Prep.
+And a kid clinging to street life who'd tuck a white T-shirt into his bag — part of the uniform of the gangbangers — so he could hang out with them.

 Krishaun started seeing Urban Prep in a new light.
 He pleaded to return.

 "I knew I was going down the wrong path," he says.
 "I had to graduate or my life was going to be nothing. ...
 I'd seen the streets were not going to get me anywhere."

 He lobbied Evan Lewis, the recruiter who'd visited his elementary school and had become a mentor.

 "He didn't take no or maybe for an answer," Lewis says.

 Krishaun was readmitted.
 He buckled down, and during his junior year was honored five times with a "student of the week" designation.